gokayfem/ComfyUI_VLM_nodes/README.md

   background broadcasts safely across a video batch.
 - `VLMDetectionsFromJSON` and `VLMDetectionsToJSON` are the explicit API and persistence boundary for the versioned detection schema.

+### Adaptive video intelligence

+The video-intelligence layer keeps generative VLM inference out of the per-frame loop:

+- `VLMAdaptiveFrameSampler` combines scene-change, motion, track-change, and uniform-coverage signals.
+It always preserves the real source frame index and timestamp, enforces a frame budget, and returns selection/diagnostic JSON. `Uniform coverage`, motion, scene, and track-priority modes remain available for deterministic experiments.
+- `VLMVideoTemporalReasoner` is the one-node path.
+It adaptively samples the input, downsizes only the VLM analysis copy (448-pixel longest side by default), runs a recommended video-capable model, parses the result into validated `VLM_EVENTS`, and returns summary, events, selection, sampled previews, raw response, diagnostics, event JSON, and selection JSON.
+- `VLMVideoReasoningPrompt` and `VLMEventsFromVideoJSON` expose the same strict timestamp/evidence contract for custom local or hosted VLM workflows.
+- `VLMTrackAwareCrops` chooses representative observations for each durable track, adds configurable context, and letterboxes crops to one batch size.
+  This lets a VLM label identities without rereading every full frame.
+- `VLMBuildSceneState` converts tracks plus optional events into a compact persistent world-state summary with first/last observation, current box, confidence, state, and pixel velocity.

+Small VLMs commonly return evidence as positions in the supplied image batch even when asked for source indices.
+The parser accepts that form only when every value is an unambiguous valid supplied-image position, maps it back to the immutable source selection, and records the normalization mode.
+Arbitrary or unsupplied evidence frames, out-of-range timestamps, invalid confidence, duplicate evidence, malformed JSON, and non-finite values fail validation.

+On the repository's real-data smoke test (RTX 3090, Qwen3-VL 2B, 157-frame
+896x448 H.264 clip), hybrid sampling selected 12 frames in 0.30 seconds,
+reduced temporal inputs by 92.36%, reduced analysis pixels by 75%, used 4.24 GiB peak allocated VRAM in the standalone runner, and produced a valid timestamped result in 35.17 seconds.
+The equivalent live ComfyUI `/prompt` graph completed in 37.45 seconds.
+These are one-machine measurements, not portable performance guarantees.

 ### Open-vocabulary image and video detection